Shopify Review App Migration: Judge.me, Loox, Junip & More

-Switching review apps is one of the most anxiety-inducing decisions for a Shopify merchant.
+Get my free audit →Switching review apps is one of the most anxiety-inducing decisions for a Shopify merchant.
 You have spent months or years collecting hundreds or thousands of reviews.
 Those reviews drive conversion, build trust, and influence every purchase decision on your store.
-The thought of losing them during a migration is terrifying — and it is the number one reason merchants stay with review apps they have outgrown.
+The thought of losing them during a migration is terrifying, and it is the number one reason merchants stay with review apps they have outgrown.

 But here is the thing: review migration, done correctly, is a straightforward process.
 No reviews need to be lost.
-This guide walks you through the complete process step by step, covering migrations from the most popular Shopify review apps — Judge.me, Loox, Yotpo, Stamped, and Okendo — to any new review app.
+This guide walks you through the complete process step by step, covering migrations from the most popular Shopify review apps (Judge.me, Loox, Yotpo, Stamped, and Okendo) to any new review app.
+If you are still in the evaluation phase before migrating, our free Shopify review app comparison breaks down what each app's free tier actually includes, and dropshippers should start with the best review app for Shopify dropshipping.

 Before You Start: The Migration Checklist